-- 1. Recognises the citizens' call to protect and restore biodiversity, the landscape and oceans, eliminate pollution, and to foster knowledge, awareness, education, and dialogues on environment, climate change, energy use, and sustainability. - 2.
-Encourages coordinated action on the matters of the Committee by all states by building partnerships and alliances with states, institutions, research institutes and economic actors in the Mediterranean region as a way to improve knowledge, fair trade and quality of life. - 3.
-Underlines that the global community must endeavour to continuously promote further mitigation efforts, as duly emphasised by the IPCC recently in COP27 in Sharm El Sheikh, and recognises the severe impact that climate change is having on the Mediterranean area.
-Calls on the parliaments and countries in the region to continue to cooperate, implement ambitious climate policies and keep up the efforts to raise awareness so that the world's biggest polluters also take on more ambitious targets regarding emissions reduction. - 4.
+- 1. Recognises the citizens' call to protect conserve and restore biodiversity, the landscape and oceans, eliminate pollution, and to foster knowledge, awareness, education, and dialogues on environment, climate change, resource and energy use and efficiency, and sustainability1 within planetary boundaries. - 2.
+Encourages coordinated action on the Committee's matters by all states by building partnerships and alliances with states, institutions, research institutes and economic actors in the Mediterranean region as a way to improve knowledge, fair trade and quality of life. - 3.
+Underlines that the global community must endeavour to continuously increase mitigation efforts, to stay in line with the Paris Agreement's 1.5 degree target, as duly emphasised by the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC) recently at the UN 27th Climate Change Conference (COP27) in Sharm El Sheikh and in the UN Biodiversity Conference (COP15) Kunming-Montreal Global Biodiversity Framework, and recognises the severe impact that climate change is having on the Mediterranean area.
+Calls on the region's parliaments and countries to continue to cooperate, implement ambitious climate policies and keep up the efforts to raise awareness so that the world's biggest polluters also take on more ambitious targets and responsibilities regarding emissions reduction. - 4.
 Recognises the serious challenges regarding water management, particularly in the Mediterranean area, which is highly affected by desertification, and highlights that desalination projects should be seen as an important solution, complementary to other existing water management solutions, that can be used to help tackle desertification and climate change effects.